BroadbandForum/obudpst/README.md

 datagrams for sending rates above 1 Gbps (i.e., when `-j` is not used).
 With fewer connections, where each one will need to drive traffic above 1 Gbps, they will be able to take advantage of the much higher network efficiency and reduced I/O rate of larger datagrams.
-If the network does not support jumbo frames via a 9K MTU, it is important to make sure that the hosts have adequate reassembly memory for the resulting IP fragmentation (see “Fragment Reassembly Memory” below).
+Of course, this assumes that jumbo frames are supported by the network and IP fragmentation can be avoided.

 In another situation observed on a Raspberry Pi 4 (but called out here for its possible relevance to other devices), the use of multiple flows caused an